Mollie King

-Mollie Elizabeth King (born 4 June 1987) is an English pop singer, songwriter, radio presenter and a member of girl group The Saturdays.
+Mollie Elizabeth King (born 4 June 1987) is an English radio presenter, singer and songwriter who rose to fame as a member of girl group the Saturdays.

-As part of The Saturdays, King has had 13 Top 10 and eight Top 5 singles, including the UK number-one hit "What About Us" on the UK Singles Chart and five top-ten albums on the UK Albums Chart.
-Before The Saturdays, King was a member of another girl group, Fallen Angelz, with whom she appeared on The X Factor.
+As part of the Saturdays, King has had 13 top 10 and eight top 5 singles, including the UK number-one hit "What About Us" on the UK Singles Chart and five top-ten albums on the UK Albums Chart.
+Before the Saturdays, King was a member of another girl group, Fallen Angelz, with whom she appeared on The X Factor.
 In 2015, King signed a solo deal with Island Records.

 In August 2017, King was the first contestant announced for that year's series of BBC's Strictly Come Dancing, partnered with AJ Pritchard.
 King was eliminated in the semi-final in December 2017, finishing in fifth place.
-In April 2018, it was announced that King would join BBC Radio 1 to co-host a show with Matt Edmondson beginning in June on that year on Fridays, Saturdays and Sundays.
+In April 2018, it was announced that King would join BBC Radio 1 to co-host a show with Matt Edmondson beginning in June on that year from Fridays to Sundays.
+As of 2024, they now co-host from Mondays to Thursdays.

 Life and career

 Early life and career beginnings

 King was born in Wandsworth, London, England, the youngest of three daughters born to Susan (née Wykes) and Stephen King.
 She attended Surbiton High School, in Kingston-upon-Thames, London.
 She has two sisters, Laura Ann (born 1983) and Ellen Catherine (born 1985).
 King had a successful skiing career and was on the Surbiton High Ski team with fellow pupil Chemmy Alcott.

 By the age of 11, King was a member of the British Children's Ski Team resulting in her receiving a scholarship to the British Ski Academy.
 King later raced for Great Britain as one of the youngest on the team and later went on to ski for the British Alpine squad although she turned down a ski career to pursue her dream of becoming a singer.
-King achieved three As in her A levels, in Psychology, Business and Economics, and Sport in spite of having been diagnosed with Dyslexia.
+King achieved three As in her A levels, in Psychology, Business and Economics, and Sport in spite of having been diagnosed with dyslexia.